-Greater Manchester retains its vision and tenacity to do things differently and perhaps now, this mantra is more relevant than it has ever been.
+Greater Manchester retains its vision and tenacity to do things differently, and this mantra is more relevant than it has ever been.

-The structures and people are almost in place to support this work systemically, and as we have seen on the ground, individuals, groups and organisations have the appetite to conjoin this Creative Health agenda, where evidence of the reach and impact of cultural participation on health and wellbeing, is rich and is growing.
+The structures and people are almost in place to support this work systemically.
+As we have seen on the ground, individuals, groups and organisations have the appetite to conjoin this creative health agenda, where evidence of the reach and impact of cultural participation on health and wellbeing is rich and growing.

-A combination of an increased public understanding of health and creativity, and a national drive to embed culture and creativity in a public health agenda, means the time has never been better to champion and deliver this agenda.
-The opportunities for reimagining the ways health and wellbeing are nurtured, through cultural investment in all our communities, is here and now.
+A combination of increased public understanding of health and creativity and a national drive to embed culture and creativity in a public health agenda means the time has never been better to champion and deliver this agenda.
+The opportunities for reimagining the ways in which health and wellbeing are nurtured, through cultural investment in all our communities, is here and now.